 This major, mid-century modernist painting from Arthur Boyd’s most prominent series will exert a uniquely unmatched impact on our Collection.
-It is, then, something of a bravura gift, as well – and I’m delighted that you could join us to be the first to see it and to celebrate it tonight.
+It is, then, something of a bravura gift.

 The Gallery has seen some intense activity since APT8 closed: we’ve opened no less than four important exhibitions in as many weeks over May and June.